jsikyoon/jsikyoon.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <em>ML Developer at SAP and Ph.D student at KAIST</em>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: jaesik_pic.png
   image_circular: false # crops the image to make it circular
-  more_info: >
+  #more_info: >
-    <p>555 your office number</p>
+  #  <p>555 your office number</p>
-    <p>123 your address street</p>
+  #  <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #  <p>Your City, State 12345</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
+latest_posts: true
+selected_papers: true # includes a list of papers marked as "selected={true}"

+#latest_posts:
-  enabled: true
+#  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+#  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+#  limit: 3 # leave blank to include all the blog posts

+social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm a senior machine learning developer at [SAP](https://www.sap.com/korea/index.html?geotargering_redirect=true).
+I work on the development of intelligent agents on SAP's products, especially on [SAP HANA Cloud](https://www.sap.com/products/data-cloud/hana.html).

+Besides, I'm a Ph.D. student at [SoC](https://cs.kaist.ac.kr/) at [KAIST](https://www.kaist.ac.kr/en/) with Prof. [Sungjin Ahn](https://mlml.kaist.ac.kr/sungjinahn).
+My research interests are in the diverse inductive biases to extend the generality of AI.

+In the past, I worked in [Samsung Electronics](https://www.samsung.com/sec/) and graduated from [KAIST](https://www.kaist.ac.kr/en/).